 As with the disciplinary meeting, you have the right to be accompanied to your appeal meeting too.
 And, as was the case with your disciplinary, the outcome of your appeal should be confirmed in writing to you, as soon as possible.

-So there you have it, the important things you need to know if you find yourself in a disciplinary situation at work… and don’t forget we’re available via the chat facility on our HR Solver app, to support you at times you find difficult at work and need that dedicated advice and support.
+So there you have it, the important things you need to know if you find yourself in a disciplinary situation at work… and don’t forget we’re available via the HR Expert chat and advice facility on the website, to support you at times you find difficult at work and need that dedicated advice and support.

-Tune in next time for our final instalment your rights in Grievance situations at work.
+Tune in next time for our final instalment your rights in ACAS Code of Practice Part 3 Grievance situations at work.